-- This "Memorandum of Understanding" shall remain in full force and effect until changed by mutual agreement between the Agency and the recognized employee organization in accordance with the provisions of the Government Code of the State of California.
-[Amended 1993] - This Memorandum of Understanding, having taken effect as of January 1, 1993, and having thereafter been amended from time to time shall continue in full force and effect until the first day of January 2013, and thereafter from year to year unless written notice of change or termination is submitted with

-- written proposals by either party during the period of August 1 to September 1 of any year.
+- 25.1 This "Memorandum of Understanding" shall remain in full force and effect until changed by mutual agreement between the Agency and the recognized employee organization in accordance with the provisions of the Government Code of the State of California. - 25.2 This Memorandum of Understanding, having taken effect as of January 1, 1993, and having thereafter been amended from time to time shall continue in full force and effect until the first day of January 2020, and thereafter from year to year unless written notice of change or termination is submitted with written proposals by either party during the period of August 1 to September 1 of any year.
 All amendments hereto shall only become effective with the approval of the Board of Directors.

-[Added 1993.
-Amended 2002, 2003, 2005, 2008, 2011] - 25.3 Whenever notice is given for changes, the general written nature of the changes desired shall be specified in the notice, and until a satisfactory conclusion is reached in the matter of such changes, the original provision shall remain in full force and effect.
-[Added 1993] - 25.4 This Memorandum of Understanding shall not be amended or supplemented except by agreement of the parties hereto, reduced to writing and duly signed by each.
-[Added 1993] - After 2005 (for 2006 and 2007), annual negotiations shall reopen for wages only.
-In consideration for the amendments ratified during annual negotiations for 2011, including a 4% COLA for all employees effective January 1, 2011 and a 4% COLA effective January 1, 2012, no reopeners will be submitted by Agency or Union for 2012.
-[Amended 1988, 1998, 2003, 2005, 2011] - 25.6 Notwithstanding anything contained in the Memorandum of Understanding, the Agency and Union, by written agreement on a case-by-case basis, may substitute alternative provisions for Americans with Disabilities Act compliance.
-[Added 1993] - Any provision of this Memorandum of Understanding which may be in conflict with any Federal or State law, regulation or executive order shall be suspended and inoperative to the extent of and for the duration of such conflict; the balance of the Memorandum of Understanding, however, shall remain in full force and effect. - In the event any provision of this Memorandum of Understanding is suspended or declared inoperative by reason of the operation of this section, the parties shall meet and confer within thirty (30) days to negotiate a substitute provision which will, as nearly as possible, reflect the intent of the suspended clause in a lawful manner.
-[Amended 1993]
+- 25.3 Whenever notice is given for changes, the general written nature of the changes desired shall be specified in the notice, and until a satisfactory conclusion is reached in the matter of such changes, the original provision shall remain in full force and effect. - 25.4 This Memorandum of Understanding shall not be amended or supplemented except by agreement of the parties hereto, reduced to writing and duly signed by each. - 25.5 Annually negotiations shall reopen for one item. - 25.6 Notwithstanding anything contained in the Memorandum of Understanding, the Agency and Union, by written agreement on a case-by-case basis, may substitute alternative provisions for Americans with Disabilities Act compliance. - 25.7 Any provision of this Memorandum of Understanding which may be in conflict with any Federal or State law, regulation or executive order shall be suspended and inoperative to the extent of and for the duration of such conflict; the balance of the Memorandum of Understanding, however, shall remain in full force and effect.

+In the event any provision of this Memorandum of Understanding is suspended or declared inoperative by reason of the operation of this section, the parties shall meet and confer within thirty (30) days to negotiate a substitute provision which will, as nearly as possible, reflect the intent of the suspended clause in a lawful manner.